frenchu/pragmatic-programming/content/posts/vbox.md

 cloud-localds seed.iso user-data meta-data
 ```

+To prepare seed.iso image, first `user-data` config file has to be created. `user-data` typically contains information about user accounts to be created and/or packages to be installed.
+For more information check cloud-init docs.

 By default cloud-init configures first available network interface in VM to obtain IP address from DHCP.
 OpnSense provides DHCP and DNS services.
+To distinguish VMs in the internal local network, change `my-hostname` in `meta-data` to unique name accross the internal network.

 ### Create VM from recent Ubuntu cloud image

 ```shell
 VBoxManage import jammy-server-cloudimg-amd64.ova --vsys 0 --vmname my-vm --cpus 2 --memory 2048 --unit 9 --ignore
 ```

+This command imports a new virtual machine from VirtualBox compatible image.
+The OVA Ubuntu image is available to download from [Ubuntu cloud images](https://cloud-images.ubuntu.com/) website.

 ### Provide cloud-init configuration to VM